 Amid the quirky village of Willy-Nilly lies a rich history that is brought forward from season to season, resulting in some of the festival’s greatest traditions.
-One of the most noticeable and memorable is that of the Watermelon vs. Pumpkin War, a highly contested battle between the sweet fruits of summer and the hearty gourds of winter for true vegetative supremacy.
+One of the most noticeable and memorable is that of the Watermelon vs. Pumpkin War, a highly contested battle between the sweet fruits of summer and the hearty gourds of fall for true vegetative supremacy.

 Long ago, when your grandfather’s grandfather’s grandfather walked the streets of our dear Willy-Nilly on the Wash, a great conflict arose.
 As autumn began to leave a crispness in the air, there were some who cried out for a return to the warmth of seasons past.
 “Watermelon!” they shouted, the juicy fruit their sweet bastion of summertime.
 Against this green striped produce came a new foe, those who embraced the cooler days and shorter nights.
 “Pumpkin!” they called, the orange’d gourds upon which they had built their autumnal firmament.